Why I Started Selling Coffee

 What I discovered however is quite sad.
 I learned that even though coffee is the second largest commodity in the world (money spent per day) behind oil.
 Most of the farmers that actually bring it to us live in poverty.
 This is due to the huge amount of low quality commodity grade coffee being grown, which has created a glut of beans, and has cheapened the price of coffee, allowing brokers to pay the lowest price possible in order to sell to the roaster for the lowest price possible.

-Puerto Rico Used to be the 6th largest coffee producer in the world.
-Although production has gone down the quality is still among the best in the world.
-Our goal is to help reemerge its coffee production by selling it in the United States and making it a household name.
+Puerto Rico Used to be the 6th largest coffee producer.
+Although production has gone down during the previous many decades the quality is still among the best in the world.
+Our goal is to help reemerge its coffee production potential by putting it in as many kitchens as possible for you to enjoy every morning.

-We have teamed up with the Melendez Family in Adjuntas Puerto Rico.
-The qualities that make coffee from this farm so good, are that it is shade grown under plantain trees giving it the right amount of sun.
+We have teamed up with family owned coffee farms in Adjuntas & Jayuya Puerto Rico.
+The qualities that make the coffee so good is because it is shade grown under plantain trees giving it the right amount of sun.
 The naturally rich soil full of nutrients for the coffee to absorb, the elevation of 2300 feet keeping the coffee cool, and we only use the ripe red coffee beans (also called coffee cherry's), not using the green unripe beans.
-Most importantly coffee pickers in Puerto Rico are paid U.S. wages making them along with Hawaii the highest paid pickers in the world and we are proud of that.
+Most importantly coffee pickers in Puerto Rico are paid U.S. wages making them and Hawaii the highest paying to coffee pickers in the world.